Ground monitoring is essential in any underground mine.

 With more than 30 years of combined experience by RockEng personnel in the application of specialized geomechanical instrumentation for the assessment of changing ground conditions in both active and non-active mining areas, we offer services relating to:

-- Instrumentation system design for ground support assessment and re-design with data interpretation and analysis
+- Instrumentation program design for ground support assessment and re-design with data interpretation and analysis

 - Monitoring of localized ground stability issues with data interpretation and analysis